 In 1954, Milwaukee native Mary Widrig John forged a plan to create a professional theater for the city.
-The result was the Fred Miller Theatre on Oakland Avenue [now home to the Miramar Theatre], so named after the head of Miller Brewing Company and chair of the theater’s fundraising campaign, who died in a plane crash before the project was completed.
+She worked with a committee of city leaders including Charles McCallum, Milton Padway, Jane Bradley Uihlein (Pettit) and Fredrick C. Miller to raise funds to establish the company and renovate the Oakland Theater The new theater company Drama Incorporated was founded.
+The inaugural production of Sabrina Fair opened on January 25, 1955 in the Fred Miller Theatre [now home to the Miramar Theatre].
+The theater building was named for the head of Miller Brewing Company and chair of the theater’s fundraising campaign, who died in a plane crash before the project was completed.

 In 1968, Milwaukee Rep moved into the 504-seat Todd Wehr Theater in the new downtown Performing Arts Center.
 The move spurred attendance and helped Milwaukee Rep establish a firm operating base and a large pool of subscribers.
 In 1974, Milwaukee Rep converted a small warehouse space into an additional 99-seat theater, the Court Street Theater, which focused on artistic exploration, the development of new work, and plays suited to an intimate setting.